 While approximately 1% of the population identifies as asexual (or as “an ace”), it’s likely that many more people have similar thoughts and feelings.
 It’s important to note that asexuality isn’t the same thing as abstinence or celibacy, where a conscious decision is at play.
 So, what does it mean to be asexual?
-It’s feeling no (or very little) attraction sexually to anyone at all, even if someone is or has been sexually active in the past.
+It’s feeling no (or very little) sexual arousal or attraction to anyone at all, even if someone is or has been sexually active in the past.

 If you don’t feel sexually attracted to others, you’re not alone.
 There’s a lot to understand about what the asexuality spectrum really means, and we’re breaking it all down here.

 Not everyone on the asexuality spectrum will have the same feelings or experiences.
 Just because an ace person isn’t sexually attracted to a specific gender doesn’t mean they don’t have the same wants, needs, or desires as everyone else.
 They still might crave or seek out emotional connections or an intimate, romantic relationship.
 They may want to (or do) fall in love, feel aroused at times, have self-pleasure and have orgasms, have sex, and even get married and have families.

 Asexuality can often be misunderstood as sexual interest/arousal disorder.
 The difference between the two is that asexuality is the lack of sexual attraction and sexual interest/arousal disorder is the lack of sexual desire.